Skip to main content

 Bradford College

-When Kaleigh Grant began working in a school as a Teaching Assistant, she knew she loved supporting children, but she also knew she wanted to grow.
-After completing her Level 3 Teaching Assistant apprenticeship through Bradford College, she began exploring ways to continue working while gaining a higher qualification.
-That’s when she discovered the BA (Hons) Supporting and Managing Learning in Education (Level 6) at Bradford College.
+When Kayleigh Grant began working as a Teaching Assistant, she quickly realised how much she enjoyed supporting children – but she also felt ready for more.
+After completing her Level 3 apprenticeship, she began exploring ways to continue developing professionally without giving up the job she loved.
+That’s when she found the BA (Hons) Supporting and Managing Learning in Education at Bradford College.

 “I just knew that I wanted more, but I didn’t necessarily want to leave my job.
 So I was looking for something that would allow me to still work and study at the same time.”

-The programme’s flexibility, familiarity, and the existing partnership between her school and Bradford College made it the perfect fit.
+The programme’s flexibility, supportive environment, and strong links between her school and Bradford College made it the perfect fit.

 A Supportive and Welcoming HE Environment

-From the very beginning, even when classes were online, Kaleigh felt welcomed and supported by her tutors and the wider College community.
+From the moment she began the course, even during online classes, Kayleigh felt supported by her tutors and the wider Higher Education community.

 “They’ve always made themselves available and you always got a response… if you needed something, you would get it.”